skip to main content

 • Back up heat devices, which are a heat device which produces industrial process heat, operate for 400 hours or less each year and are only used when heat is required but cannot be produced by another heat device at the site (because of maintenance, an unexpected event or there is a temporary spike in demand) are not regulated.

-• Heat devices being used in low-emission sites are also not regulated.
-Low-emissions sites are defined as a site that emits less than 500 tonnes of carbon dioxide equivalent of greenhouse gases from fossil fuel burning heat devices (not including back up device).
+• Low-emissions sites are defined as a site that emits less than 500 tonnes of carbon dioxide equivalent of greenhouse gases from fossil fuel burning heat devices (not including back up device).

 • High-emission sites are sites that emit more than 2,000 tonnes of carbon dioxide equivalent of greenhouse gases from a heat device per year.
 These require an additional level of information provided, where resource consent is triggered.